Illustration: Jarred Briggs

 Bridging the language divide

-“In my research lab, we have students and staff from very different disciplines,” says Abbasgholizadeh-Rahimi.
+“In my research lab, we have students and staff from a wide range of disciplines,” says Rahimi.
 “We have people with medical backgrounds, people with social sciences backgrounds, people with backgrounds in engineering and computer science.
-This is a multidisciplinary field, so you need to have all these different types of expertise working together.
+This is a multidisciplinary field, so it’s essential to have that diversity of expertise.

 “There are people at McGill who are involved with AI in very different fields, and they don’t always know about each other,” says Eric Kolaczyk, who played a leading role in the creation of McCAIS and works closely with its co-directors around strategy and development.
 “One of our major goals with McCAIS is to develop the scaffolding for an ecosystem that will encourage interdisciplinary collaborations.”